 When you have a medical emergency, our team springs into action to help you.
 And they work remarkably fast.
-Our current median door-to-balloon time is 44 minutes, which is better than nine out of 10 hospitals nationwide.
+In 2017, our median door-to-balloon time was 43 minutes, which is better than nine out of 10 hospitals nationwide.
 Door-to-balloon is the amount of time that passes between a patient arriving in the Emergency Department with a heart attack and the heart care team opening the blocked vessel in the Cardiac Catheterization Lab.

 We also offer a number of diagnostic tests that can help you understand your heart issue and what you'll need to do to get better.
 When you have a test, your cardiologist will take the time to explain the results and answer your questions, so you'll know just what to do next.

 The cardiologists at Lake Regional are skilled at evaluating and treating all types of cardiovascular disease and disorders, including:

 - Valve problems

 - Peripheral artery disease (PAD)

 When your heart issue requires surgery, our team can help.
 We offer a number of cardiac surgeries, including:

 - Implantable cardioverter defibrillator (ICD) placement